 The Arkansas pro and two-time B.A.S.S.
 Angler of the Year took big-bass honors in the final round with a 7-pound, 11-ounce largemouth.

-Other winners on Saturday included two Apopka youngsters who took top honors in the BAASSMASTER CastingKids contest.
+Other winners on Saturday included two Apopka youngsters who took top honors in the BASSMASTER CastingKids contest.
 Nick Anderson won the 7 to 10 age bracket, while Eddie Cole took the 11 to 14 division.
-This fun-filled national program designed by B.A.S.S.
-CEO Helen Sevier encourages children to perfect the skills of casting, pitching and flipping.
+This fun-filled national program encourages children to perfect the skills of casting, pitching, and flipping.
 Local B.A.S.S. clubs conduct the events and provide instruction to all youngsters.